May 02, 2023

 Before you invest the time and resources into patenting your app, it’s important to conduct a thorough search to make sure that your idea is truly unique and not already patented by someone else.
 The main purpose of patent research is to find existing patents and published patented applications that are similar to your app idea.
 This can give you an insight into what patents are already approved and what are in the process.
 If you are in the US, the United States Patent and Trademark Office (USPTO) is the best place to begin your research.

 If you think it’s a lengthy process and you don’t have time, you can hire an experienced lawyer who specializes in intellectual property.

 As I mentioned in the first point, lawyers are a good way to go about your business when you want your application to be patented.
-You must consult with someone who specializes in intellectual property.
+You must consult with someone who specialises in intellectual property.
 You might not be aware of the legal aspects and process.

 That does not mean your first step should be to hire a lawyer.
 Conduct online research and try to get as much information as you can.
 Look for lawyers that fit your budget and choose wisely.

 A patent application is a document that describes your invention and how it works.
 It is a legal document that must meet a certain threshold set by the patent office.
 The patent application includes an in-depth written description of your invention.
 It should describe how your app function and how is it different from pre-existing applications.
 Furthermore, it should include a list of the app’s features, diagrams, drawings, and other forms of illustration to help the patent officer understand your innovation.

 The patent application must be clear, concise, and detailed manner.
 Additionally, it should also include one or more claims, which define the scope of the protection sought by the patent.